rabbycse/ErrorLogger/README.md

 # ErrorLogger
-- Install the package or reference the project into your asp.net core application.
+- Install the nuget package or reference the project into your asp.net core application.(Microsoft.Extensions.Logging.Log4Net.AspNetCore)
 - Add the AddLog4Net() call into your Configure method of the Startup class.

 ```cs